- 18.1 Requesting Services and Support

 Contact the Main Office to make arrangements at 608-262-2240.
 Please note that parking is very limited and may not be available.

-Visit the Digital Print Center on the 2nd floor of the Law building (email@example.com, 608-262-0668) for copying of flyers, signs, brochures, name cards, etc. The design of original materials is up to you.
 Please note that if you receive Law School funding to cover your copy expenses, certain vendors may need to be used.
-Please contact Jennifer Gardner at firstname.lastname@example.org .
+Please contact the Law School Accountant for more information.

-For possible media coverage of a talk or a symposium that is open to the public, or a possible news item on the Law School home page at law.wisc.edu or on social media, email all relevant information to Karen Koethe (Director of Communications) at email@example.com.
+For possible media coverage of a talk or a symposium that is open to the public, or a possible news item on the Law School home page at law.wisc.edu or on social media, email all relevant information to our External Affairs communications team at firstname.lastname@example.org.

 Law School classrooms are available for the use of the Law School community.
 Students and student groups may reserve classrooms during the current semester using a NetID on the Law School room reservation system.